The ultimate guide to writing a communication strategy

 - Positioning statements: Tailor a positioning statement for each persona

-- Messaging: Develop messaging for each stage of the buying cycle.
+- Messaging: Develop messaging for each stage of the buying cycle

 - Validation: Validate your assumptions amongst your trusted customers and advisors.

-1 Who should be involved, recruit your dream team
+1 Recruit your dream team

 Before you start storming through your communication strategy, you need to get the right people involved in the process.
 The success of each element of the communication strategy depends on securing high quality insight and expertise.
 Subsequently, ensuring your strategy is deployed and adopted across the business requires the involvement of an influential and persuasive, senior champion.